Intriguing and fascinating images which look like paintings but are made with a photo camera.

 Get to know me better

 My name is Marcin Olesinski.
 I am a photographic artist, based in Rotterdam, Netherlands.
-I come originally from Warsaw, Poland, where I took my first artistic photos.
+I come originally from Warsaw, Poland, where I created my first artistic photos.

 More than 1.6 billion (approx..
 21%) people in the world have short-sightedness and the number is increasing.
-By sharing my artistic work I want to achieve three following goals.
-First of all I want to raise awareness of this problem.
-Second of all I want to show to the remaining part of globe’s population what is unseen for them.
-And most of all I want to give self-confidence to people with short-sightedness.
-They very often have low-esteem because of their eye disorder, while they can see actually more than the others and what they can see is actually beautiful.
+By sharing my artistic work, first of all, I want to raise awareness of this problem.
+Second of all I want to show how we (people with short-sightedness) can see the world without glasses on.
+And most of all I want to give more self-confidence to all my short-sighted fellows.
+We very often have complexes, especially children and teenagers.
+We believe that our eyes are not good enough, that we can see worse than other people, but what we can experience without our glasses can actually be very special.
+I want all short-sighted people to see this weakness as their strength.

-My first photo exhibition – MYOPIA – was open on Sep 1st 2019 at Pannekoekstraat 56A, Rotterdam, the Netherlands.
+1-29 Sep 2019 – MYOPIA – My first show took place at Pannekoekstraat 56A, Rotterdam, the Netherlands.
 The exposition showcased a selection of my works from 2007 until 2019.

 The Way I work